This article combines and defines common concepts/ terms and uses them to show how :Recover and :Collaborate work together.

 Notice the right-most column, "A" for Access - both v1 and v2 have, "Y" which means both can be Restored.

-STEP 3: Hold the Shift key and click on the v1 line item, then Restore.
+STEP 3: With the v2 item selected, hold the Shift key and click the v1 line to select both items, then Restore.
 Click Open Folder to navigate to File Explorer which will have both -v1 and v2 instances present:

 STEP 4: Click on SampleO1User3-v1.txt then, holding the Shift key, click SampleO1User3-v2.txt to select both.
-Right-click the selection then choose, SSProtect Release from the File Explorer context menu.
+While still holding the Shift key, right-click the selection and choose, SSProtect Release from the File Explorer context menu.

 This will Release Protections for both v1 and v2 instances, at which point you can open each to verify content.
 As expected, the v1 instance does not hold the same, subsequent v2 material we entered in previous Walkthroughs.